Engel's Theorem for Alternative Superalgebras: A nilpotency criterion for alternative superalgebras

 It is easily seen that $A$ is a nonassociative alternative superalgebra which is graded-nil of index $2$, but is not nilpotent.
 Moreover, we highlight that considering the superalgebra $A$ over a field of characteristic different from 2, the superalgebra with the same multiplication table is a Jordan superalgebra, as shown in \cite[Example 1]{superalgebrasandcounter}.
 Consequently, it is convenient to require the Engelian hypothesis in order to obtain a condition of nilpotency for alternative superalgebras.
 Surprisingly, even if an altenative superalgebra is not necessarily (anti)-commutative, we get a nilpotency criterion just by imposing that the right multiplication operators by homogeneous elements be nilpotent, similarly to Engel's Theorem for Lie algebras.

 Throughout this section, let $A=A_{0}\oplus A_{1}$ denote a finite dimensional alternative superalgebra over a field $\mathbb{F}$ such that $R_{a}$ is nilpotent for every homogeneous element $a \in A$.
-We intend to prove, under such conditions, that $A$ is nilpotent.
-To this end, we begin by showing the next proposition, adapted from \cite[Proposition 2.1]{EngelJordan} for the alternative case.
-This result will be extremely useful for proving our main result.
+We shall prove, under such conditions, that $A$ is nilpotent.
+To this end, we follow a similar strategy as in the Jordan case, inspired by \cite{EngelJordan} and \cite[Theorem 3, p.
+91]{Nearlyasso}.
+The next result will be extremely useful to prove our main result.

 \begin{proposition} Let $B$ be a subsuperalgebra of $A$ of the form $B=I+\mathbb{F}v$, where $I$ is a subsuperalgebra of $A$, such that $B^{2}\subseteq I$ and $v \in (A_{0}\cup A_{1})\backslash\{0\}$.
 The nilpotency of $I_{s}^{\ast}$ implies the nilpotency of $B_{s}^{\ast}$. \end{proposition}